aanban/esp32_beo4/README.md

 ## 1.1 Example with receive task (examples/esp32_beo4_rx)
-It turned out that the callback function is suitable to just print the codes, but time consuming usages will lead to disturbances of the receiver task.
-So the queue based beo4_task alternative is the recommended solution, like so:
+In previous releases there was the call back function `beo_code_cb()`, but it turned out that it is suitable to just print the codes, but anything else will generate to disturbances of the receiver task ending in unreadable codes.
+Therefore the critical call back funtion `beo_code_cb()` was removed.
+The queue based aproach is the better solution.
+A simple receiver main.cpp example looks like so:

 ```cpp
 #include <Arduino.h>